noir-lang/noir/docs/docs/index.md

 slug: /
 ---

+This version of the book is being released with the public alpha.
+There will be a lot of features that are missing in this version, however the syntax and the feel of the language will mostly be completed.

 ## What is Noir?

 Noir is a Domain Specific Language for SNARK proving systems.
 It has been designed to use any ACIR compatible proving system.